Sandeep-morya/Auraly/readme.md

 ﻿# Auraly

-An Entertainment website, which can download and play videos movies and music
+An Entertainment website, for downloading and play videos movies and music

 [Live URL](https://sandeep-auraly.vercel.app/)